Skip to content

 docker compose up -d

-To stop the containers, you can run:
+To stop and remove the containers, while preserving the database data, run:

 bash